Supporting Our Naval Bases

 As a member of the House Armed Services Committee, I believe that it is my duty to work to improve services for our women and men in uniform and our veterans.
 Over the last several years I have worked with my colleagues in Congress to increase military pay and benefits and improve the readiness of our military, which is strained by our ongoing involvement in Afghanistan.
 To that end, I strongly support Naval Station Everett and Naval Air Station Whidbey Island, the two military bases in the Second Congressional District.

-Naval bases in Northwest Washington play a crucial role in keeping our country safe and protecting our interests in this crucial region.
+Naval bases in Northwest Washington play a crucial role in keeping our country safe and protecting our interests worldwide.
 The Asia-Pacific region will continue to be vital to our economy and national security, and Naval Station Everett and Naval Air Station Whidbey Island must have sufficient resources to support troops there and protect our nation.

 Naval Station Everett, aptly nicknamed “The Sailor’s Choice,” is home to more than 6,000 sailors and their families.
 Two destroyers and two Coast Guard cutters are homeported at the base, which is also a carrier homeport, although the carrier is presently undergoing multiple maintenance periods.
 I have consistently pushed the Navy to bring more missions to the base.
 When the aircraft carrier USS Lincoln left for a multi-year overhaul, I successfully advocated for basing another carrier, the USS Nimitz, at Everett.
 And as the Navy retires its fleet of frigates, more modern destroyers will come to Everett.
-The base is the most modern in the navy and a leader in the Navy’s efforts to reduce energy use – NS Everett’s new barracks is the most sustainable building in the Navy and includes two LEED Gold and 29 energy star buildings as rated by the US Green Building Council.
+The base is the most modern in the Navy and a leader in the Navy’s efforts to reduce energy use – NS Everett is the newest and most energy efficient base in the Navy and includes two LEED Gold and 29 energy star buildings as rated by the U.S. Green Building Council.